allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 In this article, I will encourage you to use this pattern to resolve business problems.
 Based on a live example from [Allegro](https://allegro.tech/) I will show you how to use the implementation of CircuitBreaker from [Resilience4j](https://resilience4j.readme.io/) library for cases other than HTTP calls.

-## What's the circuit breaker pattern
+## What's the Circuit Breaker pattern
-The circuit breaker is a simple but powerful pattern for detecting failures and ensuring reliability of the system.
+The Circuit Breaker is a simple but powerful pattern for detecting failures and ensuring reliability of the system.
 It tracks how many times the operation has failed and if it exceeds a specific threshold, the circuit will transition to **OPEN** state.
 In this state, the task is not executed any more when invoked.
 After some time, it will change its state to **HALF_OPEN** during which some operations will be allowed to execute, which will check if the system is back to normal.